Combinatorics of Hurwitz degenerations and tropical realizability: Tropical covers and modifications

 completing the map $\varphi$ above, and further: (i) where $\mathcal C$ is a semistable family of genus $g$ curves with general fiber $C$, (ii) the space $\mathcal P$ is a semistable family of $2$-pointed genus $0$ curves, with special fiber a chain of $\mathbb P^1$'s, and (iii) the preimages of nodes/markings of $\mathcal P_0$ are nodes/markings of $\mathcal C_0$.

-The conditions (i)--(iii) are exactly the conditions that guarantee that $\mathcal C_0\to\mathcal P_0$ is a {\it relative stable map} in the sense of Li.\footnote{On principle one should also impose the kissing condition that the ramification orders on the preimages of a node under normalization are equal, as in~\cite{Li01}.
-But, this is automatic for smoothable maps, and our maps are smoothable by construction.} The surfaces $\mathcal C$ and $\mathcal P$ are again toroidal surfaces with at worst $A_k$-singularities.
+The conditions (i)--(iii) are exactly the conditions that guarantee that $\mathcal C_0\to\mathcal P_0$ is a {\it relative stable map} in the sense of Li.\footnote{In principle, one should also impose the kissing condition that the ramification orders on the preimages of a node under normalization are equal, as in~\cite{Li01}.
+However, this is automatic for smoothable maps, and our maps are smoothable by construction.} The surfaces $\mathcal C$ and $\mathcal P$ are again toroidal surfaces with at worst $A_k$-singularities.
 The toroidal structure on $\mathcal P$ is given by the special fiber, together with two sections, corresponding to the closure of $0$ and $\infty$ in $\mathbb P^1_K$.
-By construction the preimage of the toroidal boundary of $\mathcal P$ is contained in that of $\mathcal C$, so there is an induced map of cone complexes $\Sigma(\mathcal C)\to \to \Sigma(\mathcal P)$.
-However, $\Spec R$ is also a toroidal pair with boundary given by the closed point and cone complex $\RR_{\geq 0}$.
-Since the arrows in the triangle above has the property that the preimage of the boundary is contained in the toroidal boundary, the maps are toroidal, and by functoriality results for tropicalizations~\cite{ACP,U15}, we obtain a triangle of cone complexes:
+By construction, the preimage of the toroidal boundary of $\mathcal P$ is contained in that of $\mathcal C$, so there is an induced map of cone complexes $\Sigma(\mathcal C)\to \Sigma(\mathcal P)$.
+However, $\Spec R$ is also a toroidal pair with boundary given by the closed point and the cone complex $\RR_{\geq 0}$.
+Since the arrows in the triangle above have the property that the preimage of the boundary is contained in the toroidal boundary, the maps are toroidal, and by functoriality results for tropicalizations~\cite{ACP,U15}, we obtain a triangle of cone complexes:

-The fiber of $\mathcal P$ over $1$ is canonically polyhedral decomposition of $\RR$.
+Again, the fiber of $\mathcal P$ over the valuation of the uniformizer in $R'$ is a canonically polyhedral decomposition of $\RR$.
 The fiber produces a map

-We note that it is possible that, when viewed as the fiber over $\Sigma(\mathcal C)$, the graph $\Gamma'$ contains vertices that are $2$-valent and whose corresponding components are genus $0$.
-By balancing, the map $F$ is necessarily linear in a neighborhood of such a vertex, and as such, we can still view $F$ as a piecewise linear function after coarsening $\Gamma'$ to remove these $2$-valent vertices from the graph structure.
-This is precisely the graph $\Gamma$ defined via the stable limit in the previous discussion.
+We note that it is possible that, when viewed as the fiber over $\Sigma(\mathcal C)$, the graph $\Gamma'$ contains vertices that are $2$-valent and whose corresponding components have $0$ genus.
+However, by balancing, it is straightforward to check that $F$ descends to a piecewise linear function after coarsening $\Gamma'$ to remove these $2$-valent vertices from the graph structure, i.e., ``erasing'' the vertex.
+This is precisely the graph $\Gamma$ defined by the stable limit in the previous discussion.

 We call the resulting balanced function

 the {\it tropicalization} of the data $(C,p_1,\ldots,p_r,\varphi)$.